shubham-1503/shubham-1503/README.md

 ## Projects 🛠️

 🚀 Here are some of my major projects.
-🔍 Click on the links to explore the project details along with screenshots.
+🔍 Click on the links to explore the project details along with screenshots:

 - [ChatterHub](https://github.com/shubham-1503/ChatterHub): A Group chat application which makes use of socket.io and various AWS.

-- [CureConnect](https://github.com/shubham-1503/CureConnect): One stop destination for appoitment management, medicine purchase, online consultation and prescription management catering the needs of both Doctor and Patient.
+- [CureConnect](https://github.com/shubham-1503/CureConnect): One stop destination for appointment management, medicine purchase, online consultation, and prescription management catering to the needs of both Doctor and Patient.

-- [POS Billing System](https://github.com/shubham-1503/Backyard-Snooker-Cafe): Created a fully customised POS Billing System for friend's cafe which is currently being used.
+- [POS Billing System](https://github.com/shubham-1503/Backyard-Snooker-Cafe): Created a fully customized POS Billing System for friend's cafe which is currently being used.

 Feel free to explore more projects in the repositories section below!